IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 the restriction is gradually relaxed as the time since last congested increased.
 The restriction makes the reference window growth to be no faster than additive increase when congestion continusly occurs.
-For L4S operation this means that the SCReAMv2 algorithm will adhere to the 2 marked packets per RTT equilibrium at steady state congestion, with the exception of the case below.
+For L4S operation this means that the SCReAMv2 algorithm will adhere to the 2 marked data units per RTT equilibrium at steady state congestion, with the exception of the case below.